-The future of electric motor insulation: epoxy impregnation and encapsulation for 800-volt architectures
+The future of electric motor insulation: encapsulation for 800-volt architectures

 As the electric vehicle industry moves to 800-volt architectures, e-motors will be expected to be able to carry higher currents without overheating, so motor designers will need to take advantage of the latest insulation technologies.